 Relocate to a Quiet Space

 How can you expect to get anything done if you’re constantly distracted by the television, kids, pets, and other outside influences?
 To be more productive throughout the day, it is highly recommended that you relocate your office to a quiet part of your home or apartment.
-Making a move may mean clearing out space or rearranging furniture, but the peace and quiet allow you to focus on the task at hand.
+Making a move may mean clearing out space, moving that pvc table cover or rearranging furniture, but the peace and quiet allow you to focus on the task at hand.

 You may not be able to isolate your workspace from the rest of the house completely, but that doesn’t mean you can’t be more productive.
 Wearing a pair of headphones can quickly resolve your problem.
 Advanced noise-canceling features drown out background noises allowing you to work in peace.